zulip/zulip/templates/zerver/help/status-and-availability.md

-You can view status messages by hovering over your or anyone else's name in the left or right sidebar, or by clicking the user's name or avatar in the main message feed.
+You can view status messages by hovering over your or anyone else's name in the left or right sidebar, or by clicking the user's name or avatar in the main message feed to open their **user card**.
 If someone hasn't set a message as part of their status, then no status message will appear.

 ## Availability